Protecting People and Water in Mexico City

 The Water Forest is key to protecting Mexico City’s water resources, but few know about it.
 What media exists has followed Mexico’s water insecurity broadly or has focused on a controversial water transfer system known as Cutzamala.

 Protecting People and Water in Mexico City brings attention to the importance of natural ecosystems in and around Mexico City, the interdependence of rural and urban communities, and the grassroots leaders who are leading work to preserve the vital watershed.

 The piece aired on public radio stations worldwide and online through Public Radio International and Making Contact.
 Listen to the full radio documentary here.

 Retaining Rondon: Creole Food in a Changing World

-Almost fifty years ago, my grandfather Bob Doerr woke up before dawn and drove down a winding gravel road to the Gasconade River.
+Almost fifty years ago, my grandfather Bob Doerr woke up before dawn and drove down a winding gravel road in southern Missouri to the Gasconade River.
 He slid his dark green fiberglass canoe into the water and with a gentle push of his oar he was off, not to return for a month.
-With my grandfather's 1971 river log in hand, I head back to the Gasconade River in southern Missouri to retrace a portion of his month long canoe trip.
+With my grandfather's 1971 river log in hand, I head back to the Gasconade River in southern Missouri to retrace a portion of his month-long canoe trip.